sign in

 Sentence Possible translation

-lo se dunda ku melbi The gift is beautiful.
+lo se dunda cu melbi The gift is beautiful.

-mi nelci lo xe ctuca ku I like the teaching method.
+mi nelci lo xe ctuca I like the teaching method.

-lo gerku ku pendo The dog is friendly.
+lo gerku cu pendo The dog is friendly.

 Now, translate the following sentences from English into Lojban: